- What does transfer mean?

 A minor is a secondary focus of study that you may choose to augment your major for career purposes, for graduate education, or simply out of interest.
 Most minors require 18-24 units to complete.
 Minors are only available for some majors and not all schools offer minors.

 Information for transfer students is published in the catalog (either printed or online) of any institution.
-The Transfer Center has an extensive library of catalogs and supplementary material that is sent to us from universities all over the country.
-Transfer Center staff is available to assist you in locating and using these resources.
+For the UC or CSU campuses, www.assist.org is the centralized database of this information for public CA schools.
+See question 19 “How do I find out what classes to take to prepare for my major?” for more information.
 In addition, a number of universities send representatives to the annual Transfer Fair event that is held in October.
 Some of those representatives also visit San Diego City College on a regular basis.

 The UC and CSU system do not require high school grades and test scores when a student transfers as a junior, 60 or more transferable units.
 However, independent/private schools may consider these as factors in their admissions process.

-A TAG is a contract written prior to the application filing date.
-A TAG guarantees your admission to a participating UC campus.
-CCSF has Transfer Admission Guarantee (TAG) agreements with UC Davis, UC Irvine, UC Merced, UC Riverside, UC San Diego, UC Santa Barbara, UC Santa Cruz, Cal State East Bay, Santa Clara University, University of the Pacific, and Saint Mary’s College of Moraga.
+A TAG guarantees your admission to a participating campus.
+SDCC has Transfer Admission Guarantee (TAG) agreements with UC Davis, UC Irvine, UC Merced, UC Riverside, UC Santa Barbara, UC Santa Cruz and nine HBCUs (Historically Black Colleges and Universities).
+You must apply for UC TAG in September for Fall admission the following year.
+Click here for the TAG matrix with all requirements listed.
+There are also selected majors who have a TAG at SDSU.
+Local students do have have to sign the TAG form, but rather just follow the criteria.
 While criteria vary for each campus, this is a great opportunity for SDCCD students to ensure transfer to the one of these great universities.

 If you meet the eligibility requirements, there is a place for you at one of the UC campuses.
 California community college transfer students receive first priority over other transfer applicants to UC, including applicants from four-year institutions and the University's own inter-campus transfers.